GoldV2/hello-world/README.md

 # hello-world
 Bi-Weekly Coding Challenge #1

-Goals:
+Goals -- >

-1 point: Create a public repository.
+1. 1 point: Create a public repository.
-1 point: Have a README file with a short description.
+2. 1 point: Have a README file with a short description.
-1 point: Have at least two branches in addition to the master branch.
+3. 1 point: Have at least two branches in addition to the master branch.
-1 point: Have at least three commits with commit messages.
+4. 1 point: Have at least three commits with commit messages.
-1 point: Have at least one file in the repository.
+5. 1 point: Have at least one file in the repository.

+Branches
-Master Branch
+1. Master Branch
-hello_world.py
+  1. hello_world.txt

-Branch 1
+2. Branch 1
+  branch1.txt

+3. Branch 2
   branch2.txt

-Branch 2
-branch3.txt